Operating table: Operating table positions

 Patients may suffer pressure ulcers as a result of lying incorrectly on an operating table or lying on an operating table for too long.
 Nursing staff and doctors try to prevent this from happening.

 Typical standard positions are, for example, back, stomach, side, Trendelenburg and a seated/half-seated position.

 The patient should always be positioned or optimally positioned in cooperation with the anaesthetist, surgeon and operating room staff.
 Prior to the operation, the decision must be made as to exactly how the patient is to be positioned.
 This decision not only takes account of the type of operation, it also considers the age, weight and health of the patient with regard to the heart, lungs, circulation, metabolism, blood circulation problems etc.

 Advantages of an operating table system

-Unlike a mobile operating table which is usually employed in hospitals with small operating departments, for example, in ambulant operating rooms, modern operating table systems are characterised by their great mobility.
+Unlike a mobile operating table which is usually employed in hospitals with small operating departments, for example, in ambulant operating rooms, modern operating table systems are characterized by their great mobility.
 They also have special table tops designed for a variety of surgical disciplines and, thanks to the ability to change these tops, they enable versatile use of an operating room.
 An operating table system with a stationary column is more stable and more hygienic.
 The better transport options improve the patient flow from the patient transfer unit and the operating room considerably.
 Finally, operating table systems with stationary columns enables control elements to be integrated into image procedures, for example, angiography, MR and CT.